fafalone/WinDevLib/README.md

 **Future coverage:** In the future I'm planning to expand native APIs, complete legacy DirectX coverage, add SQL APIs, and add OpenGL-- though for these last two I may wait for tB to have `Alias` support since the SQL API has all custom SQL types, as does OpenGL which additionally has existing VB6 codebases which make heavy use of them by way of NeHe's TLB.
 I welcome contributions of any of these.
 If you've done the consts->enums conversions already, I'd even take 32bit-only versions.
 See CONTRIBUTING.MD for more information on that;

-### ***tbShellLib is now WinDevLib - Windows Development Library for twinBASIC***
-This project has grown well beyond it's original mission of shell programming.
-While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
-Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
-There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

 **Update (v9.2.624, 19 Nov 2025):**